j-griffith/ansible-deploy-kubeadm/README.md

 # kube-cluster - use ansible to setup/deploy kubeadm as well as kvm on a nodes

-Basic ansible playbooks to setup KVM and deploy kubeadm
+Basic ansible playbooks to setup KVM and deploy kubeadm, after running these playbooks you should have a function kubernetes deployment that supports running kubevirt.

+## assign-hostnames

+This gives us the ability to fix up VMs that used a template or qcow file and all have the same hostname.
+Used the ansible_hostname specified for the ip address in the hosts.ini file.
+Changes the hostname, sets up `/etc/hosts` and does a reboot.

 ## kube-dependencies